An easy recipe for turkey chili, a thick, aromatic stew of leftover turkey meat, onions, tomatoes, and spices.

 - In a small bowl, with a fork, mix together the seasoning ingredients to create a paste.

 - Reduce the heat to medium.
-Add the seasoning mixture (use a small spatula to scrape it off the bowl) and cook, stirring, 30 seconds.
+Add the seasoning mixture (use a small spatula to scrape it off the bowl) and cook, stirring, for 30 seconds.

 - Stir in the turkey meat until well-coated in the spices.